cudoventures/cudos-docs/docs/learn/concepts/wallets/keplr-create.md

-# Set up a Keplr Wallet to use on the Cudos chain
+# Set up a Keplr Wallet to use on the CUDOS chain
 This is a guide to help you set up the Keplr wallet extension using a Chromium-based browser.
 In this case, we will use Google Chrome.
-The guide will also cover options for adding the Cudos chain to your Keplr once this is created so you can see your CUDOS tokens in your wallet.
+The guide will also cover options for adding the CUDOS chain to your Keplr once this is created so you can see your CUDOS tokens in your wallet.

 1. Add the wallet extension to your browser from the Chrome Extension Store.
 * For ease of access, [here](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap?hl=en) is a link to the extension.
 Always make sure you install the extension from the official extension store.